bitchatz/bitchatz-cpp/extras/docs/usage.md

 ## Getting Started

-The Bitchat application provides a simple command-line interface for real-time messaging over Bluetooth Low Energy.
+The Bitchat application provides a simple command-line interface for real-time messaging over Bluetooth Low Energy with end-to-end encryption.
 Here's how to get started:

 ### Starting the Application